brenu/adonis_realtime_ecommerce/README.md

 ## Project status

-At the present moment, it has migrations, seeders and models implemented, and I'm working in order to have all the controllers done.
+At the present moment, it has migrations, seeders, models and controllers implemented, and I'm working in order to have all the security stuff done.